jnjnliwenjie0022/obs/README.md

 ```
 Git
 ```
-check .git in your root then
+check .git in your root then in obsidian
 ```
 Git: commit all changes
 Git: push